ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

    Solving...
    The first natural frequency is 728.57 Hz.

-Here ``4`` is the number of blades.
+The preceding code sets the number of blades to ``4``.
-You can also input other arguments such as:
+This code shows how you can input other arguments:

 .. code:: bash